 Why is an economic analysis needed for EB-5 regional center projects?

 A regional center-based investor must invest in a new commercial enterprise and create ten (10) jobs per EB-5 investor.
-To project the number of jobs created by the investment an economic impact analysis must be conducted before the project is approved to demonstrate the requisite job creation.
+To project the number of jobs created by the investment an economic impact analysis must be conducted to demonstrate the requisite job creation.
 Economic analyses are reviewed and approved by the USCIS and must clearly apply approved methodologies to the project-specific data.

 The economic analysis can include direct and indirect jobs created by the investment.
 Direct jobs are actual identifiable jobs for qualified employees located within the commercial enterprise into which the EB-5 investor has directly invested his or her capital.
 Indirect jobs are those jobs shown to have been created collaterally or as a result of capital invested in a commercial enterprise affiliated with a regional center by an EB-5 investor.

 How are economic analyses conducted for the EB-5 program?

 To perform the economic analysis, an input/output model is typically used.
 RIMS II and IMPLAN are the two most popular models used for EB-5 studies although other models are acceptable as well.
 The RIMS II model is produced by the US Bureau of Economic Analysis under the US Department of Commerce.
 IMPLAN is an economic impact modeling system created and provided by MIG, Inc, a private company.
 Generally speaking, an input/output model is a quantitative economic model that represents the interdependencies between different industries in an economy.
 The relationships between industries are used to estimate the ripple effects of initial changes in economic activity and determine the total economic impact of an activity.

 What are the major factors in determining the overall job creation and economic impact of an EB-5 project?